NandhaKishorM/Offline-NABARD-Chatbot/README.md

 # NABARD Schemes Chatbot

-This project involves an offline, AI-powered chatbot application specifically designed for farmers.
+This project involves an offline, AI-powered chatbot application called **CUTY** specifically designed for farmers.
 It provides information on NABARD schemes to farmers via an easy-to-use chat interface.

 ![Chatbot Interface](/screenshots/1.png)